What to Pack for Zadar

 June, July, August

-Shop Summer essentials →Skip: Heavier layering pieces
+Shop Summer essentials →Skip: Heavy rain jacket, warm sweaters

 April, May, September, October